manification10/IDD-Fa19-Lab3/README.md

 Yes, as the pressure applied increases, the voltage decreases.

 **c.
 Can you change the LED fading code values so that you get the full range of output voltages from the LED when using your FSR?**
-Plugged the soource of anode to the end of FSR
+Connected the common node of the anode to A0, where the voltage is controlled by the pressure resistor.

 **d.
 What resistance do you need to have in series to get a reasonable range of voltages from each sensor?**

 **e.
 What kind of relationship does the resistance have as a function of stimulus? (e.g., linear?)**
+Yes, linear almost.

 ### 2. Accelerometer